Creation Takes Time.

 Authors may in a rush and flurry come up with brilliance, or struggle and wrestle to wrench something from that ether.
 They may get into that flow state, that tunnel-visioned conceptual focus.
 Or layer by layer, day by day, build up their world by the sweat of their brow.

 But however the ideas are gathered, from wherever they spring, they must find their form in the story.
 Story is structure.
 And structure means order.
-That implies a taming the wild side of an author’s creativity.
+That implies a taming of the wild side of an author’s creativity.

 Quality, not Rapidity

 Even if you’re writing to a deadline, you want your story to be good.
 You want your audience to react to it emotionally.
-The time and care you put into thinking about the story, developing the characters, shaping the structure of the plot, pays off when the audience responds by feeling the journey you planned for them.
+The time and care you put into thinking about the story, developing the characters, shaping the structure of the plot, pay off when the audience responds by feeling the journey you planned for them.

 So it pays to put as much effort into each aspect of your story as you do into formulating each sentence.
 The sentence conveys your story.
 What is conveyed should be at least as important to you as the way you convey it.

 As a storyteller, your success rests on how well you manage to captivate your audience.
 The story is key to the success of your novel or movie.
-As a creator, you are probably more interested in making it good than making it quick.
+As a creator, you are probably more interested in making it good than making it quickly.